 - There are three types of SEO

 Most people who are new to SEO think optimising a site is all about the use of keywords.
 However, search engines have around 200 ranking criteria and to rank well, you’ll need to work on three different areas of SEO.
-These are:

 On-page SEO – This is carrying out keyword research and putting the most important keywords and phrases in the right part of each page, such as the title, meta description, subheadings and content.

 On-site SEO – Also known as technical SEO, this covers a wide range of tasks, such as enabling your site to be crawled by search engines, ensuring it loads quickly, has easy navigation for users and is mobile friendly.

 Off-site SEO: One of the hardest SEO outcomes to achieve, this requires you to create quality content that gets other leading websites in your niche to link to your pages.
 The quality of the links you get is far more important than the quantity.
 Links from a government website or renowned organisation are particularly helpful.

 There are no shortcuts to SEO success and search engines offer clear guidelines not just about the best way to optimise your site but the way you should do it.
 In particular, there are rules about practices they will not accept, such as swapping backlinks or paying other websites to link to yours.
 If you fall foul of these rules and don’t follow best practice, your site might be penalised by the search engines.
 If this happens, they will block your site from appearing in their search results altogether and this may be a permanent move.
 As a result, you will get no visitors from Google or Bing and will have to rely entirely on advertising and other methods.

 If you want to rank well, one of the best things you can do is type in your chosen keyword and see which web pages appear on the first page of the search results.
 These are the pages that search engines think are the best for that search query and the ones that will get the vast majority of visitors.